 Remember to update your contact information on My Page, for example if you change your telephone number or get a new e-mail address.
 It is important that your contact information is up to date, so that we as the lessor can get in touch with you.
 We usually use e-mail or SMS when we send you information.

-Yes, the vast majority of our housings are connected to the University's network, and the internet is a free additional service.
+The vast majority of our housings are connected to the University's network, and the internet is a free additional service.

 On the info page for your student housing, you can see what kind of connection you have in your housing unit.